benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 I'm about eight years into this journey (counting from when I deleted my Facebook account in 2018).
 Here's a rough map based on how it's gone for me.
 I divide the path into six "stages".
+These stages are progressive and build on each other: in Stage II you keep doing the practices from Stage I, in Stage III you keep doing the practices from I and II, etc.

 ## Stage I. Personality Security